 i.
 Funding for thematic exhibitions and knowledge exchange

-Pro Helvetia supports thematic events with Swiss designers at internationally reputed design institutions, as well as professional events (open to the public) abroad dealing with the societal impact of Swiss design and involving specialist contributions.
+Pro Helvetia supports thematic events involving Swiss designers at internationally reputed design institutions.
+Support is also provided for the content-related participation of specialists in public events held abroad that deal with the societal impact of Swiss design.
 In Switzerland, the Arts Council promotes exchange between Switzerland’s language regions.